 Assemble the Pie

-Pour the delicious strawberry filling into the baked pie crust, and spread it out evenly.
-Feel free to arrange the top strawberries into a pretty pattern, or just line them up to look a bit neater.
+Pour the delicious strawberry pie filling into the baked pie crust, and spread it out evenly.
+Feel free to arrange the top strawberries into a pretty pattern (like a fruit tart), or just line them up to look a bit neater.

 Let the strawberry pie cool to room temperature, then chill, uncovered, for at least 4 hours before serving.